-Launched in 2014, the Apple and ConnectED Initiative coupled 1:1 iPad access with comprehensive support in a diverse set of 114 schools, seeking to catalyze transformed learning opportunities for students in historically underserved communities across America.
-As an application requirement, 96% or more of each school’s students had to qualify for free or reduced-price meals.
+The Apple and ConnectED Initiative was launched in 2014 and coupled 1:1 iPad access with comprehensive support in a diverse set of 114 schools.
+The project sought to catalyze transformed learning opportunities for students in historically underserved communities across America.
+To be eligible to apply, 96% or more of each school’s students had to qualify for free or reduced-price meals.
 The initiative thus offered a unique opportunity to study technology adoption across a wide range of traditionally under-resourced settings.

-The six-year independent research study conducted by SRI International across 101 schools sought to combine rigorous measurement of ConnectED’s outcomes and accomplishments with an in-depth look at what it has meant for participating teachers, students, principals, and parents.
-Research methods included principal, teacher, and student surveys and site visits as well as analyses of student achievement data and teacher-submitted lessons and student work.
-Reporting focuses on early implementation of ConnectED, lessons learned about bridging digital use and access divides, and key factors that support sustainability.
+The six-year independent research study conducted by SRI International across 101 schools aimed to combine rigorous measurement of ConnectED’s outcomes and accomplishments with an in-depth look at what it has meant for participating teachers, students, principals and parents.
+Research methods included principal, teacher and student surveys and site visits as well as analyses of student achievement data and teacher-submitted lessons and student work.
+Reporting focused on early implementation of ConnectED, lessons learned about bridging digital use and access divides, and key factors that support sustainability.

-In order to shed light on these questions, researchers at SRI International®, in collaboration with researchers at Digital Promise®, conducted a rigorous, 6-year, mixed-methods study of the implementation and outcomes of the Apple and ConnectED initiative.
-Starting in 2014, the initiative provided not only technology but also comprehensive support that included planning, professional learning, and ongoing guidance for school leaders and teachers in 114 schools across the nation with 96% or greater of their students qualifying for free and reduced-price meals.
-The goal was to promote more personalized and student-centered learning experiences that support improved outcomes for students, in learning and in life, for students in historically underserved settings.
+To shed light on these questions, researchers at SRI International, in collaboration with researchers at Digital Promise®, conducted a rigorous, six-year, mixed-method study of the implementation and outcomes of the Apple and ConnectED initiative.
+Starting in 2014, the initiative provided both technology and comprehensive support that included planning, professional learning, and ongoing guidance for school leaders and teachers in 114 schools across the nation with 96% or more of their students qualifying for free and reduced-price meals.
+The goal was to promote more personalized and student-centered learning experiences that support improved outcomes for students in learning and in life, for students in historically underserved settings.

-The research included surveys of teachers, principals, and students; school case studies; collections of sample lessons and student work; and a study of student achievement outcomes.
-The study was situated in the diverse set of community settings served by the initiative, ranging from the inner city to native American communities to migrant populations on the Mexican border.
+The study was situated in the diverse set of community settings served by the initiative, ranging from the inner city to native American communities and to migrant populations on the Mexican border.
 This range of methods was designed to paint a rich picture of participants’ experiences and outcomes as they integrated new technology tools into teaching and learning, and to capture experiences over time as the initiative matured.